reyemtm/getbounds/source/_posts/2024-11-04-deckgl-3d-tiles.md

 ./gocesiumtiler file -out ./cesium-tiles -epsg 3857 -r 1 -z 0 -d 20 -m 5000 ./input.las
 ```

-To clamp the tiles to the ground, retrieve the minimum elevation value using PDAL:
+To clamp the tiles to the ground, retrieve the minimum elevation from the las file using PDAL:

 ```sh
 pdal info input.laz --stats